Aro Bhalobashbo Tomay

 The film's principal photography began on 15 February 2015, and official trailer was revealed on YouTube on 2 August 2015.
 The film was released on 14 August 2015.

 It received positive reviews from critics, and considering its budget the film had commercial success at the box office.
 Shakib Khan won the National Film Award for Best Actor for the third time at the 43rd National Film Awards for his performance in the film.

 Plot

-Actor Shakib Khan fell in love with a simple village girl named Nolok (Pori Moni) through the mobile.
+Actor Shakib Khan fell in love with a simple village girl named Nolok (Pori Moni) through the mobile phone.
 Few days later they became familiar with each other.
 Shakib Khan took Sohel Rana as his guardian and took the marriage proposal to Nolak's home.
 Nolok's father turned down the marriage proposal because he had a negative perception of people in the entertainment world.
-Begin the extreme conflict of suffering between the love of two ignorant minds.
+This marked the beginning of extreme conflict of suffering between the love of two ignorant minds.